emilwalsted/respmech/README.md

 ## Output data
-Output data are saved as Excel spreadsheets.
+Output data are saved as Excel spreadsheets in the _'data'_ subfolder of the output folder.
 There are two options for data output: The overall averages from each file, merged together in a single spreadsheet, and the individual breath-by-breath values for each file in a separate spreadsheet per input file.
 You can turn these outputs on/off using these settings:

 ```
 # Data input/output